oluwaseyiolukoya/propertyhub_v1/docs/REALTIME_UPDATES_GUIDE.md

 3. **Frontend components already integrated** - Admin and Owner dashboards have real-time support
 4. **Test immediately** - Open two tabs and try editing a customer!

 **That's it!
-Your PropertyHub application now has real-time data synchronization! 🎉**
+Your Contrezz application now has real-time data synchronization! 🎉**